mikkelismukkelis/helsinki_city_bike_app/README.md

    `npm run dev`

    - This starts both backend and frontend in same terminal
-   - Important: When starting first time, database creation and data import is done automatically (see below paragraph <em>Automatic data import</em>).
+   - **Important:** When starting first time, database creation and data import is done automatically (see below paragraph <em>Automatic data import</em>).
 This could take couple of minutes to complete.
 Please look at terminal, this kind of new rows stops appearing when import is fully done: <em> [nodemon] files triggering change check: db.sqlite</em>

 5. Have fun :)

 #### Separate processes for server and client

-Server and client can of course be running on seperate terminals, this way you can for example restart either one without restarting both.
-For this open two terminals.
-With other go to backend folder and with other to frontend.
+Instead of running both in same terminal, server and client can of course be running on seperate terminals.
+This way you can for example restart either one without restarting both.
+For this open two terminals, with other go to backend folder and with other to frontend:

 Run server in backend folder: `npm run server`